milovanderlinden/blackarch-site/_posts/2016-06-02-website-update.md

 ---
 layout: post
-title: Tools section
+title: Packages section
 category: news
 icon: fa-newspaper
 ---

 Following improvement have been added:

-* On the tools section, the categorie for each tools are displayed
+* On the packages section, the categorie for each packages are displayed
-* Improved listing tools array for small resolution size
+* Improved listing packages array for small resolution size